Travertine logo

 A large mound of phosphogypsum byproduct looms over a riverbank

-ELIMINATE WASTE + CREATE VALUE
+ELIMINATE WASTE

 Overhead view of tanks of sulfuric acid

-SOURCE SULFURIC ACID >
+SOURCE PHOSPHORIC ACID >

 A massive pile of white calcium carbonate dwarfs a bulldozer

-CARBON REMOVAL + PERMANENT SEQUESTRATION
+CARBON REMOVAL + SEQUESTRATION

-SOURCE CDR CREDITS AND/OR PCC >
+SOURCE CDR CREDITS OR BUILDING MATERIALS >

 HOW IT WORKS

 1. Electrolysis generates sulfuric acid and caustic solutions.
-Sulfuric acid is used to extract valuable elements from ores, creating sulfate byproducts.

 2. Direct Air Capture (DAC) uses caustic solution to pull carbon dioxide from the air.